openLOWDIN/openLOWDIN_manual/_sources/openLOWDIN/about.rst.txt

 About
 =====

-openLOWDIN is a computational program that implements the Any Particle Molecular Orbital (APMO) method to study systems containing any type and number of quantum species, such as electrons, positrons, quantum nuclei, muons, or drude oscillators.
+openLOWDIN is FORTRAN quantum chemistry code that implements the Any Particle Molecular Orbital (APMO) method to study systems containing any type and number of quantum species, such as electrons, positrons, quantum nuclei, muons, or drude oscillators.
+It's parallelized with OMP paradigm.

 At present, openLOWDIN code is publicly available at https://github.com/efposadac/openLOWDIN

 Capabilities
 ============

 What can we do in Lowdin?
-The current version of the code encompasses the following quantum chemistry methods:
+The current version of the code encompasses the following quantum chemistry methods extended for any quantum species:

 * HF
 * DFT